Parrot AR Drone 2.0 Elite Edition Review

 A good drone and at the price it is hard to grumble.
 The lack of real feel controller was an issue for us but if you can get away from that then you will be good to go.
 Perfect for beginners and intermediate users or for those wanting to get some decent aerial photography without breaking the bank.
 Not the most fun drone in the world but one that is effective at what it does do.

-The Parrot AR Drone 2.0 Elite Edition comes in a choice of 3 trims; Jungle, Snow and Sand – we opted for Snow and at the time of testing we managed to save over £40 on the price of this version compared to the other two.
+The Parrot AR Drone 2.0 Elite Edition comes in a choice of 3 trims; Jungle, Snow and Sand – we opted for Snow and at the time of testing we managed to get a great price on this version compared to the other two.

-The first thing to note is that the Parrot AR Drone 2.0 comes in at around the £250 mark so whilst it is not anywhere near the high end premium models such as the Mavic Pro or Phantom 4 Pro it is also not classed as an out and out budget drone either.
+The first thing to note is that the Parrot AR Drone 2.0 sits in the low to mid price range.
+So whilst it is not anywhere near the high end premium models such as the Mavic Pro or Phantom 4 Pro it is also not classed as an out and out budget drone either.

 The Parrot AR Drone 2.0 Specs